Top 10 Things To Do In Rome

 Here’s a quick video tour of Rome!

-10. Counting Your Blessings In Magnificent Churches
+10. Count Your Blessings In Magnificent Churches

 You don’t have to be a believer to appreciate Rome’s awe-inspiring churches.
-Many of the city’s 900 churches are museums in their own right, where prized works of art, magnificent frescoes, marble sculptures, and finely decorated domes are all housed together under a single roof.
+Many of the city’s 900 churches are museums in their own right, where prized works of art, magnificent frescoes, marble sculptures, and finely decorated domes are all housed under a single roof.
 From St. Peter’s Basilica in the Vatican to the Baroque churches of the historic center, be sure to explore or at least take a break from all the walking in some of Rome’s best churches.
 It’s truly hard to fathom the decades of construction needed, the resources invested and the attention paid to every detail in these holy structures.

 Sant’andrea Della Valle - Rome church